ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 | | | | | | |
 | 4 | Disk drive ([**hard drive**](https://en.wikipedia.org/wiki/Hard_disk_drive) or [**solid drive**](https://en.wikipedia.org/wiki/Solid-state_drive)) | several TB | 2000 Mbps | up to 10000000 cycles | $10^-12^/byte |

 Table 1-3 raises questions.
 You can read the data from the disk drive at high speed.
 Why is there no way to read these data to the CPU registers directly?
+Actually, you can do it, but it leads to a significant performance drawback.

-The high access speed is not so crucial for performance in practice.
+The high speed of accessing a memory storage is not so crucial for performance in practice.
 The critical parameter here is the access time.
 It measures the idle time of the CPU until it receives the required data.
 You can measure this idle time in clock signals or cycles.
 Such a signal synchronizes all operations of the processor.
 The CPU requires roughly from 1 to 10 clock cycles to execute one instruction of the program.

 High access time can cause serious performance issues.
 For example, suppose that the CPU reads the program instructions directly from the hard disk.
 The problem happens because CPU registers have a small capacity.
 There is no chance to load the whole program from the hard disk to the registers.
 Therefore, when the CPU did one part of the program, it should load the next one.
 This loading operation takes up to 10000000 clock cycles.
 It means that loading data from the disk takes a much longer time than processing them.
 The CPU spends most of the time idling.
 The memory hierarchy solves exactly this problem.